hashicorp/terraform-google-vault/modules/vault-cluster/README.md

 ### Consul

-This blueprint configures Vault to use Consul as a high availability storage backend.
-This module assumes you already have Consul servers deployed in a separate cluster.
+This Module configures Vault to use Consul as a high availability storage backend.
+It assumes you already have Consul servers deployed in a separate cluster.
 We do not recommend co-locating Vault and Consul servers in the same cluster because:

 1. Vault is a tool built specifically for security, and running any other software on the same server increases its surface area to attackers.
-1. This Vault Blueprint uses Consul as a high availability storage backend and both Vault and Consul keep their working set in memory.
-That means for every 1 byte of data in Vault, you'd also have 1 byte of data in Consul, doubling your memory consumption on each server.
+1. This Vault Module uses Consul as a high availability storage backend and both Vault and Consul keep their working set in memory.
+That means you have two programs independently jockying for memory consumption on each server.

-Check out the [Consul AWS Blueprint](https://github.com/gruntwork-io/consul-aws-blueprint) for how to deploy a Consul server cluster in AWS.
+Check out the [Consul GCP Module](https://github.com/gruntwork-io/terraform-google-consul) for how to deploy a Consul server cluster in GCP.
 See the [vault-cluster-public](/examples/vault-cluster-public) and [vault-cluster-private](/examples/vault-cluster-private) examples for sample code that shows how to run both a Vault server cluster and Consul server cluster.

 ### Monitoring, alerting, log aggregation

 This module does not include anything for monitoring, alerting, or log aggregation.
-All ASGs and EC2 Instances come with limited [CloudWatch](https://aws.amazon.com/cloudwatch/) metrics built-in, but beyond that, you will have to provide your own solutions.
-We especially recommend looking into Vault's [Audit backends](https://www.vaultproject.io/docs/audit/index.html) for how you can capture detailed logging and audit information.

-Given that any time Vault crashes, reboots, or restarts, you have to have the Vault admins manually unseal it (see [What happens if a node crashes?](#what-happens-if-a_node-crashes)), we **strongly** recommend configuring alerts that notify these admins whenever they need to take action!
+All Compute Instance Groups and Compute Instances come with the option to use [Google StackDriver](https://cloud.google.com/stackdriver/), GCP's monitoring, logging, and diagnostics platform that works with both GCP and AWS.

+If you wish to install the StackDriver monitoring agent or logging agent, pass the desired installation instructions to the `startup_script` property.

-### VPCs, subnets, route tables
+### VPCs, subnetworks, route tables

-This module assumes you've already created your network topology (VPC, subnets, route tables, etc).
-You will need to pass in the the relevant info about your network topology (e.g. `vpc_id`, `subnet_ids`) as input variables to this module.
+This module assumes you've already created your network topology (VPC, subnetworks, route tables, etc).
+By default, it will use the "default" network for the Project you select, but you may specify custom networks via the `network_name` property.

+### DNS entries

+This module does not create any DNS entries for Consul (e.g. with Cloud DNS).